NIMH ADHD Research & Information Hub

 ADHD Genetics

 Large genetic studies identifying genes associated with ADHD risk.
-Research on heritability, gene-environment interactions, and how genetic factors influence ADHD symptoms and treatment response.
+Research on heritability, gene-environment interactions, and how genetic factors influence ADHD patterns over time.

 ADHD Across the Lifespan

 Studies looking at ADHD from early childhood through adulthood.
-Research on how ADHD symptoms change over time, persistence into adulthood, and age-specific treatment approaches.
+Research on how ADHD patterns change over time, persistence into adulthood, and age-specific support approaches.

 ADHD Comorbidities